MOSIP Licence – Why MPL 2.0?

 Since permissive licences permit the creation of proprietary derivative works without the obligation to share modifications, it raised concerns about vendor lock-in, another predicament counterproductive to our initial goals.
 The risk is that users may become reliant on a specific proprietary version of MOSIP, hindering interoperability and collaborative contributions.
 Opting for a slightly more restrictive licence helps mitigate this risk by mandating contributions back to the open-source community.

-02 Copyleft licences
+02 Copyleft Licences

 A copyleft licence allows users to access and change the source code while limiting redistribution through specific restrictions.
 These licences dictate that modified versions must retain identical permissions as the original code, and require any derivative work to be distributed only under the same copyleft licence.
 In practical terms, this means developers modifying or extending the original software must share the source code of those changes under the same licence as the original source code when redistributing software that includes copyleft-licenced code.